max124125/RXL-3D-printer-Project/README.md

 Lastly, this design is also the least efficient in terms of space taken up, and will become majorly impractile to enclose, compared to other designs.

 Cross Gantry (eg. Annex K3): This system is very rigid and has alot of good features, however, I believe it flourishes at smaller build volumes.
-With a 350mm bed the 4 motors will have to move 2 400mm long linear rails along with there 450mm suppports as opposed to the 1 linear rail and support needed in a corexy system.
-This could be counteracted by using the 8 motor setup, but thats very expensive, and I don't want to.
+With a 350mm bed the 4 motors will have to move two 400mm long linear rails along with there 450mm suppports as opposed to the 1 linear rail and support needed in a corexy system.
+This could be counteracted by using the 8 motor setup, but this can get very expensive, and I don't want to.
 Additionally, this system has one major feature I dislike, wich is the limited accessibility to the print head and print bed.
 As opposed to other designs (like the Voron 0) this design sourrounds the print head and bed (at z=0) making viewing of the print difficult, along with making hotend or nozzle changes far more annoying.
 And having worked on printers that have this limited accesibility, this was a major point against for this motion system.